 The Teaching Model

-Our training model has been carefully devised by senior doctors with extensive experience in resuscitation and is designed to be an introduction to life-saving skills for everyone – regardless of previous knowledge or experience.
+Our teaching model has been carefully devised by senior doctors with extensive experience in resuscitation and is designed to be an introduction to life-saving skills for everyone – regardless of previous knowledge or experience.

 It teaches four simple, yet vital, practical skills emphasising rescuer safety and calling for help early.
 These skills, when applied in those first minutes following choking or collapse, have been shown to save lives and improve outcomes after sudden cardiac arrest.